kratisto/docs/pages/public_cloud/compute/start_instance_on_attached_volume/guide.en-us.md

 >>
 >> - List the volumes:
 >>
->> List volumes to ensure the status has changed to in-use and the volume is correctly reporting the attachment.
+>> List the volumes to ensure the status has changed to in-use and the volume is correctly reporting the attachment.
 >>
 >> ```console
 >> $ openstack volume list